 For dress shoes try Sander‘s, for Loafer’s / Boat Shoes go with the Oak Street Bootmakers, for boots, Clarks’ Desert Boots are classic, and for casual footwear, try Toms (If you don’t know why by now read up on their website).

 Timepieces (unless he’s one of those guys who refuses to wear one)

-Timex has some really cool ones for $50 – $150, the T-Series Racing Chronograph (shown in pic above), Camper, and Dress Expansion are all great.
+Timex has some really cool ones for $25 – $150, the T-Series Racing Chronograph (shown in pic above – and now called Intelligent Quartz Adventure Compass), Camper, and Dress Expansion are all great.
 Tissot and Hamilton are good entry level watches with medium price points ($350 – $1000), Tag Heuer is also excellent but prices start to climb.

 If you’re ready for family heirloom status the following will do but they cost appropriately, so only buy these from authorized dealers as fakes are everywhere online: Breitling, Bell and Ross, or Patek Philippe.

 A few ideas for experience-based gifts your man will love…